Robin Bartleman: Florida House

 She was elected to the Florida House of Representatives in November 2020, succeeding Richard Stark.
 In the House, she is ranking member on the healthcare regulation subcommittee and also serves on the local administrations, federal affairs and special districts subcommittee of the State Affairs Committee, as well as the agriculture, conservation and resiliency subcommittee and the health care appropriations subcommittee.

 The old 104th district included Pembroke Pines, Weston, Southwest Ranches and the Everglades Wildlife Management Area.

 In 2022, she was re-elected to the redrawn 103rd district, defeating Republican George Navarini in a rematch of the 2020 election, even as a "red wave" overtook much of Florida.
 Her campaign manager was Barbara Miller of Hallandale Beach.

-The new district moved south and west and now incorporates all of Broward County east of I-27, south and west of I-75, along with a slice of Pembroke Pines from Sheridan Street to Pembroke Road out to SW 136 Ave.
+The new district moved south and west and now incorporates all of Broward County east of U.S.-27, south and west of I-75, along with a slice of Pembroke Pines from Sheridan Street to Pembroke Road out to SW 136 Ave.
 Cities in the district include Weston, Pembroke Pines, Southwest Ranches, Miramar, Sunrise and Davie.

 Bills passed and signed into law

+Blue Lights (HB 463)

+This bill would allow firefighters to utilize blue lights at the rear of government-owned trucks if the truck weighs over 24,000 pounds.
+Multiple national studies show that the most visible combination of lights is blue and red; blue lights are best at night and red lights are best in the day.
+Florida became the twenty-ninth state to permit blue lights on fire trucks.

+Community-based Mobile Crisis Intervention Services (HB 205)

+Language from Bartleman's HB 205, supporting Mobile Response Teams, was folded into a larger healthcare package brought forth by Senate President Kathleen Passidomo (R).
+Mobile Response Teams (MRTs) are designed to provide 24/7 emergency behavioral healthcare to anyone in Florida.
+The main goal of MRTs is to respond to situations where the patient is having a severe emotional or behavioral health crisis and provide de-escalation, appropriate intervention, and resources in their community.
+This is intended to reduce trauma, prevent unnecessary hospitalizations, and reduce criminal justice involvement.
+HB 205's provisions, as included in the larger healthcare package, SB 7016, instruct the Agency for Health Care Administration to seek federal approval for a Medicaid state plan amendment to add coverage for community-based mobile crisis intervention services and to allow the state to access federal funding for these services.